Best Satellite Internet Providers for 2022

 Just look at Starlink’s specs!
 Flat rate pricing?
 Fast download speeds?
 No data caps—ergo, no speed throttling?
 It’s a thing of beauty.

 The problem here is Starlink isn’t a fully up-and-running internet service.
-It’s not yet available across the US, and it limits the number of customers in the areas it services.
+It’s not yet available across the US—some areas aren’t planned to go live until 2023.

 Plus, Starlink is prone to outages.
 It’s always crummy when your internet drops out from under you, so Starlink isn’t ideal if you’re looking for a reliable internet connection.